PaddlePaddle/docs/docs/design/phi/design_en.md

 };
 ```

-There is a pointer member TensorBase in the base class MetaTensor, so it can be compatible with DenseTensor, SelectedRows, SparseCsrTensor and other types in PHI.
+There is a pointer member `TensorBase` in the base class `MetaTensor`, so it can be compatible with `DenseTensor`, `SelectedRows`, `SparseCsrTensor` and other types in PHI.

 ##### 2.3.6.2 InferMeta registration management

-In order to support the unified calling of the InferMeta function, the InferMeta function also performs unified registration management.
+In order to support the unified calling of the `InferMeta` function, the `InferMeta` function also performs unified registration management.

-First of all, we define `PT_INFER_META`, similar to the `PT_KERTNEL` macro that normalizes the Kernel, we also implement InferMetaContext like KernelContext.
+First of all, we define `PT_INFER_META`, similar to the `PT_KERTNEL` macro that normalizes the Kernel, we also implement `InferMetaContext` like `KernelContext`.
 (The implementation is not expanded, only some fragments are placed, see `phi/core/infermeta_utils.h` for details)

 ```
 class InferMetaContext {